logue/vite-element-plus-ts-starter/README.md

 Due to [yarn issues](https://github.com/yarnpkg/berry/issues/4448), it may not work properly if the path contains non-ASCII characters (such as 日本語 or 한국어, 中文 etc.).

+### test outputs error

+Since unplugin is used, an error will always occur at the first execution.
+Press `a` on the console and try again.

 ## Checklist

 When you use this template, try follow the checklist to update your info properly